atreyi-biswas/ui-ux-projects/30-day figma poster challenge/README.md

 ## 🧠 Reminders to Myself

-- Don't overthink it — just make something each day
+- Don't overthink it — just make something a day
 - Done is better than perfect
 - Repetition is how I improve
 - Save everything, even the bad drafts — they show progress